 In addition, not all cars or families are eligible for the credit.
 Cars that cost more than $55,000, pickups and SUVs that cost more than $80,000, and families with adjusted gross incomes of more than $300k won't be eligible.

 Examining the Inflation Reduction Act illuminates the complexity of transitioning from fossil fuels to renewable energy sources.
-Readers of my Energy Challenges series will recognize a common thread: the transition to more environmentally-friendly facilities and practices will be reliant on investment in both the renewable energy space and in the oil & gas industry.
+Readers of our Energy Challenges series will recognize a common thread: the transition to more environmentally-friendly facilities and practices will be reliant on investment in both the renewable energy space and in the oil & gas industry.
 It will be interesting to see how these broad changes will play out in the next few decades.
 If you are interested in learning more about private investment in energy, we encourage you to read our Energy Challenges series (linked above) and/or reach out to your relationship manager.